-AHW's Community-Led Seed Grants funding opportunity supports community-MCW academic partnerships to conduct initial exploration and test innovative ideas to serve as a foundation for future larger, sustainable efforts to improve health.
-Applicant teams can request up to \$50,000 for projects to be completed during a 12-month period, beginning Jan.
-1, 2024.
+AHW's Community-Led Seed Grants funding opportunity supports community-driven efforts to conduct initial exploration and test innovative ideas to serve as a foundation for future larger, sustainable efforts to improve health.
+Eligible community organizations and their community-based collaborators can request up to \$50,000 for projects to be completed during a 12-month period, beginning Jan.
+1, 2025.
 Eligible proposals may be focused on a variety of activities, such as but not limited to: